Article At A Glance:

-For individuals who are trying to recover from alcohol addiction, triggers can be a major challenge.
+For individuals who are trying to recover from alcohol addiction, identifying triggers can be a major challenge.

 Triggers can cause an overwhelming craving for alcohol and lead to relapse.
 However, with the right knowledge and tools, individuals can learn to recognize and manage their triggers, thus reducing their risk of relapse.